spring-epfl/WebGraph/README.md

 In this task, WebGraph constructs the dataset for classification by:

 - taking your *sqlite* and *leveldb* database files to construct a graph representation of each crawl as explained in the [paper](https://www.usenix.org/system/files/sec22summer_siby.pdf) and export it in a tabular format to a `graph.csv` file and `features.csv` file
-- applying the rules from public *filterlists* to label the nodes in each graph and export it in a tabular format to a `labeled.csv` file
+- applying the rules from public *filterlists* to label the nodes in each graph and export it in a tabular format to a `labelled.csv` file

 To run this task, run the following script: